Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 valid Plutus data object for Nothing.
 The error message could be improved by providing a clear example of how to pass parameters correctly in JSON format.

-## Finding02 - Attaching file name to title in '.json' file
+## Finding 02 - Attaching file name to title in '.json' file

 At present, the `opshin build` command compiles the validator, creates a target "build" directory and writes the artifacts to the build folder under the file